jeffyboh/pystation/README.md

 ### **Contributing**

-We welcome contributions to PyStation!
-If you're interested in helping out, please read our `CONTRIBUTING.md` guide for more information on how to get started.
+If you're interested in helping out, please read the `CONTRIBUTING.md` guide for more information on how to get started.